FromWau/Arch-Init/README.md

-# Arch-Init
+# Arch-Init (PC)
-Setup for multiple systems.\\Switch branch for the different installer scripts and more info.

-## Branch archner

-## Branch Asus
+Setup for PC.\\Does not have a dedicated installer script yet and the Setup.md is outdated.

 ## Submodul dotfiles
+Contains dotfiles.